hassan3014/Sketchify/README.md

 # Sketchify: AI Image Sketching Project

-Sketchify is an AI project aimed at creating various sketches of an input image using different filters such as median, Laplacian, bilateral, Gaussian, etc. It provides four types of sketches: Charcoal Sketch, Simple Sketch, Detailed Sketch, and Pencil Sketch.
+Sketchify is an AI project aimed at creating various sketches of an input image using different filters such as Median, Laplacian, Bilateral and Gaussian.
+It provides four types of sketches: Charcoal Sketch, Simple Sketch, Detailed Sketch, and Pencil Sketch.

 ## Table of Contents